MurphyPone/murphypone.github.io/src/content/category-theory.md

     - If $f \in \mathbf{C}(A,B)$ and $g \in \mathbf{C}(B,C)$, then $F(g \circ f) =  F(g) \circ F(f)$.
 That is, $F$ preserves compositions
     - Similarly, $F(\mathbf{id}_A) = \mathbf{id}_{F(A)}$, so $F$ preserves identities as well
   - Functors take objects to objects and morphisms to morphisms subject to sensible composition laws
-      - Forgetful functors take objects to a _superclass_ of themself by dropping some properties of the initial subclass
+      - Forgetful functors take objects to a _superclass_ of themselves by dropping some properties of the initial subclass

 Classes of sameness